-Farming in general is changing and over the past two years we have been making changes here on Park Farm.
+Farming in general is changing and over the past two years we have been making changes here at Park Farm.
 Following many emotional discussions on how the farm should evolve in the changing world we decided to make some radical changes and we are continuing to work towards making the farm more sustainable, profitable and creating something resembling a work / life balance.

 This led us to the decision to disperse our more commercial herd of Holstein Friesian cows and return to a family herd by investing in some beautiful pedigree Jersey cows.
 Our Holstein Friesian cows were sold to other dairy farms and the majority of our Jersey cows have been purchased from the superb farms based on the island of Jersey.